RobYed/rekobot-serverless/README.md

 * template styling
 * input validation
 * signing the pdf
+* raise expense id before signing and persist it
+* add Authentification with Cognito
 * switch to TypeScript
 * send mail with pdf attached
 * add rekobot logo